le717/webring/README.md

 - `exclude_origin: bool = "yes"`: Remove the site requesting the webring from the entries, if present

+These values can also be set globally through the app configuration but will be overridden by individual requests.

 ### Automatic simple embed

 Starting with version 1.3.0, a JavaScript file is provided to generate and embed a simple rendering